Eco-DiscordLink/EcoDiscordPlugin/README.md

 # DiscordLink
 ## Introduction

-This Eco Global Survival plugin connects Discord servers to the game server, providing commands in both the game and Discord that support a variety of functions.
+This Eco Global Survival plugin connects Discord servers to the game server.
+It allows you link a Discord Channel to an Eco Channel for (reasonably) seamless communication between the two.
+DiscordLink also adds a number of commands to Discord and Eco that provide a variety of helpful features.

 ## Usage